 Leadership has been in transition over the past 18 months.
 The school’s communications show Jim Usher taking up headship from September 2024.
 As of January 2026, the website lists Natasha Green as Acting Headteacher, which is worth knowing for parents who care about stability, culture, and priorities at the top.

-Cleves’s Key Stage 2 outcomes in 2024 are strikingly strong across the board.
-In reading, writing and maths combined, 95.33% of pupils reached the expected standard, compared to the England average of 62%.
-At the higher standard, 45.67% reached greater depth in reading, writing and maths, compared to the England average of 8%.
-Reading, maths, and grammar, punctuation and spelling scaled scores are also high, at 111 (reading), 109 (maths), and 112 (GPS).
+Cleves’s Key Stage 2 outcomes in the current 2024-25 / 2025 dataset are strong across the board.
+In reading, writing and maths combined, 80% of pupils reached the expected standard and 10% reached the higher standard.
+Subject results were also secure: 90% reached the expected standard in reading, 80% in writing, 90% in maths, 90% in grammar, punctuation and spelling, and 100% in science.
+Reading, maths, and grammar, punctuation and spelling scaled scores are also high, at 110 (reading), 109 (maths), and 111 (GPS).

-In FindMySchool’s rankings based on official data, Cleves is ranked 231st in England and 2nd in Weybridge for primary outcomes.
-This places the school among the highest-performing in England (top 2%).
+In FindMySchool’s rankings based on official data, Cleves is ranked 551st overall in England and 1st in Weybridge for primary schools.
+Its academic performance rank is 1,456th out of 14,978 schools nationally.

 For parents, the implication is fairly direct.
 This is a school where most pupils are working at or above expected standards by the end of Year 6, and where a large share are achieving at the higher standard.
 For some children that creates momentum and confidence; for others it can mean needing reassurance that progress is measured against their own starting point, not just the top end.